 - 3.1.
-The Executive Director (Corporate Resources) is responsible for supporting and developing strategies to meet the Council's commitment and statutory duties on equality and diversity, both within the Resource and Council wide.
+The Executive Director, (Finance and Corporate Resources) is responsible for supporting and developing strategies to meet the Council's commitment and statutory duties on equality and diversity, both within the Resource and Council-wide.
 This is in the Council's role both as an employer and as a provider of services.
 This is a complex area of work that has increased greatly in recent years.
-The Equality Act 2010, passed in April and which comes into force in October, is intended to simplify the responsibilities of public bodies by reducing levels of bureaucracy.
-However, the Act increases the number of protected characteristics and, therefore, there is a great deal of work required to ensure that we know and understand the make up of both our community and workforce. - 3.2.
-In 2009 the Council produced its first Single Equality Scheme to replace the existing Race, Disability and Gender Schemes.
-The purpose was to ensure that, when equalities matters are being considered, all areas covered by previous legislation, and those now covered by the Equality Act, are properly accounted for.
-The first annual update of the Scheme will be produced in December and will incorporate the new public sector specific duties that are to be introduced in April 2011.
+The Equality Act 2010 which came into force in October 2010 simplifies the responsibilities of public bodies by reducing levels of bureaucracy.
+However, the Act increases the number of protected characteristics and, therefore, there is a great deal of work required to ensure that we both know and understand the make up of our community and workforce. - 3.2.
+In 2009, the Council produced its first Single Equality Scheme to replace the existing race, disability and gender schemes.
+The purpose was to ensure that when equalities matters are being considered that all areas covered by previous legislation, and those now covered by the Equality Act, are properly accounted for.
+The Scheme will be updated in 2012 to incorporate the new public sector specific duties that are to be introduced in April 2012.
 The specific duties will outline the key responsibilities for public bodies and will include statutory requirements to report against equality objectives and to evidence that decisions relating to policy and practice have been appropriately assessed.